Yizhuo0506/USV_autoberthing_task/README.md

    Successful capture is defined by the ASV's alignment and transit over the target with a maximum deviation of 0.3 meters(0.1 in training) from its center of mass to the target.
 The test environment is obstacle-free, with a realistic operational range of 10 meters and a field of view restricted to 90 degrees, mirroring the potential future use of onboard cameras for target detection.

 2. **Further possible tasks:**
-   These tasks are providing additional training scenarios for the ASV that can be utilized with minimal adjustments:
+   These tasks provide additional training scenarios for the ASV that can be utilized with minimal adjustments:

    The minor tasks defined are:
-   - **GoToPose:** This task focuses on position-attitude control where the ASV must navigate to a specific location and orientation in the two-dimensional space.
+   - **GoToPose:** This task focuses on position-attitude control, where the ASV must navigate to a specific location and orientation in the two-dimensional space.
-   - **KeepXY:** This task, ASV is required to maintain its position within a specified XY coordinate against disturbances.
+   - **KeepXY:** In This task, the ASV is required to maintain its position within a specified XY coordinate against disturbances.
    - **TrackXYVelocity** This task challenges the ASV to match and maintain a set linear velocity along the XY plane.
    - **TrackXYOVelocity** An extension of the "TrackXYVelocity" task, this scenario additionally incorporates angular velocity tracking.

 #### ASV Configuration
 For real-world deployment, The Kingfisher ASV with a catamaran design, 1.35m long and 0.98m wide, weighing 35.96kg was used.
 It's powered by two hull-mounted thrusters, controlled at a frequency of at least 10 Hz.
 Processing is handled by an NVIDIA Jetson Xavier, and energy is supplied by a 22 Ah 4-cell LiPo battery.
 Localization uses an SBG Ellipse-D IMU and RTK GPS, providing high precision in position (0.02m), velocity (0.03m/s), and heading (0.5°).
 Sensors like cameras and lasers were present but not utilized for these tests.
-Training environment mimics the sensor noise.
+The training environment mimics the sensor noise.

 | ASV in Isaac Environment | ASV in Real Environment |
 | :-: | :-: |